 what it was 20 years ago.
 But, my power bill would attract a carbon tax of $104

-of Mr. Dion's plan and $ 416 in year four.
+in year one of Mr. Dion's plan and $ 416 in year four.
 My power bill would rise from

 $166 per month to $210 per month in year four.Since I live on a fixed income consisting of CPP and Old Age Security, my income